Menu

 Dear members and friends of the Southern California Horticultural Society,

-It is still really difficult to comprehend the utter devastation brought on by the Eaton and Palisades fires this month.
+It is still really difficult to comprehend the utter devastation brought on by the Eaton and Palisades fires this year.
 We know of several SCHS members who have lost their homes and this is heartbreaking.

 We also urge all of you to help as much as you can.
 These are resource organizations that are on the ground now helping real people: